 22. ”Do not call for black power or green power.
 Call for brain power.” – Barbara Jordan

-If you’re enjoying these quotes, make sure to read our collection of quotes from black women for a boost of inspiration.
+If you’re enjoying these quotes, make sure to read our collection of black women quotes for a boost of inspiration.

 23. ”If we accept and acquiesce in the face of discrimination, we accept the responsibility ourselves and allow those responsible to salve their conscience by believing that they have our acceptance and concurrence.
 We should, therefore, protest openly everything… that smacks of discrimination or slander.” – Mary McLeod Bethune